-Which Valkey managed service should I choose?
+Which Valkey Managed Service Should I Choose?
 AWS (ElastiCache/MemoryDB) vs Google Cloud (Memorystore)

 This is Kobayashi (@berlinbytes) from the Service Reliability Group (SRG) of the Media Headquarters.

-#SRG(Service Reliability Group) mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, contributing to OSS, etc.
+#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.

 Introduction

-However, recently each company has been providing the desired functions.
+However, recently, each company has been providing the desired functions.

 In this situation, the next important thing is to balance cost and performance.